sanskrit/raw_etexts/mixed/ebhAratI-sampat/vedAngAni/jyotiSham/mahAvIrAchAryaH/gaNitasArasangrahaH.md

 1. I bow in religious devotion with my head (bent downwards) to Jina Vardhamana, whose foot-stool is honoured by the crowns worn by all the chief gods, who is omniscient, ever-enduring, unthinkable, and infinite in form, and is (further) like the young(rising) sun in relation to the lotus-lakes representing the good and worthy people that are his devotees.

-[2](# "The term Auṇḍra in Auṇḍraphala is rather strangeSanskrit and is perhaps related to the Hindi word औण्डmeaning'deep.'").
+2[^257].
 I shall now give out the (three) varieties of *karmāntik*, *auṇḍraphala*, and *sūkṣmaphala*(in relation to excavations), which varieties are all derived from those various kinds of geometrical figures, mentioned before, as results obtained by multiplying them by (quantities measuring) depth.
 This seventh subject of treatment is the subject of excavations.

+[^257]: "The term Auṇḍra in Auṇḍraphala is rather strangeSanskrit and is perhaps related to the Hindi word औण्डmeaning'deep.'"

 A stanza regarding the conventional assumption (implied in this chapter) :-

-[3](# "The idea is this stanza evidently is that one cubichasta of compressed earth weighs 3,600 palas, while 3,200 palas of earth are sufficient to fill loosely the space of 1 cubichasta.").
+3[^258].
 The quantity of earth required to fill an excavation measuring one cubic *hasta* is 3,200 *palas*.
 From that (same cubicvolume of excavation) 3,600 *palas* (of earth) may be taken out.

+[^258]: "The idea is this stanza evidently is that one cubichasta of compressed earth weighs 3,600 palas, while 3,200 palas of earth are sufficient to fill loosely the space of 1 cubichasta."

 The rule for arriving at the cubical contents of excavations :-

-[4](# "The latter half of this stanzaevidently gives the process by which we may arrive at the dimensions of a regular excavation fairly equivalent to any given irregular excavation.").
+4[^259].
 Area multiplied by depth gives rise to the approximatemeasure of the cubical contents in a regular excavation.
 The sums of (all the various) top dimensions with the correspondingbottom dimensions are halved; and then (these halved quantities of the same denomination are all added, and their sum is) divided by the number of the said (halved quantities).
 Such is the process of arriving at the average equivalent value.

+[^259]: "The latter half of this stanzaevidently gives the process by which we may arrive at the dimensions of a regular excavation fairly equivalent to any given irregular excavation."